Cultural-historical activity theory: Developments in the West

-Michael Cole, then a young Indiana University psychology post-graduate exchange student, arrived in Moscow in 1962 for a one-year stint of research under Alexandr Luria.
-Keenly aware of the gulf between Soviet and American psychology, he was one for the first Westerners to present Luria's and Vygotsky's idea to an Anglo-Saxon public.
-This, and a steady flow of books translated from the Russian ensured the gradual establishment of a solid Cultural Psychology base in the west.
-Another American scholar, James V. Wertsch, after completing his PhD at the University of Chicago in 1975, spent a year as a postdoctoral fellow in Moscow to study linguistics and neuropsychology.
-Wertsch subsequently became one of the leading Western experts on Soviet Psychology.
-Principal among the groups promoting CHAT-related research is Yjrö Engeström's Helsinki-based CRADLE.
-In 1982 an Activity Conference, claimed to have been the first of its kind in Europe, organized by Yrjö Engeström to concentrate on teaching and learning issues, took place in Espoo (Fl), with the participation of experts from both Eastern and Western European countries.
+Michael Cole, a psychology post-graduate exchange student, arrived in Moscow in 1962 for a one-year stint of research under Alexandr Luria.
+He was one for the first Westerners to present Luria's and Vygotsky's ideas to an Anglo-Saxon public.
+This, and a steady flow of books translated from Russian ensured the gradual establishment of a Cultural Psychology base in the west.
+The earliest books translated into English were Lev Vygotsky's "Thought and Language" (1962), Luria's "Cognitive Development" (1976), Leontiev's Activity, Consciousness, and Personality (1978) and Wertsch's "The Concept of Activity in Soviet Psychology" (1981).
+Principal among the groups promoting CHAT-related research was Yrjö Engeström's Helsinki-based CRADLE.
+In 1982, Yrjö Engeström organized an Activity Conference to concentrate on teaching and learning issues.
 This was followed by the Aarhus (Dk) Conference in 1983 and the Utrecht (Nl) conference in 1984.
 In October 1986, West Berlin's College of Arts hosted the first ISCAR International Congress on Activity Theory.
-This was also the first effort to bring together under one roof researchers, theorists, and philosophers working in the tradition of the Soviet psychologists Leontiev and Vygotsky.
-The second ISCRAT congress took place in Lahti, (Fl) in 1990.
-ISCRAT became a formal legal organization with its own by-laws in Amsterdam, 1992.
+The second ISCRAT congress took place in 1990.
+In 1992, ISCRAT became a formal legal organization with its own by-laws in Amsterdam.
 Other ISCRAT conferences: Rome (1993), Moscow (1995), Aarhus (1998) and Amsterdam (2002), when ISCRAT and the Conference for Socio-Cultural Research merged into ISCAR.
 From here on, ISCAR organizes an international Congress every three years: Sevilla (Es) 2005; San Diego (USA) 2008; Rome (It) 2011; Sydney (Au) 2014; Quebec, Canada (2017).

-In more recent years the implications of activity theory in organizational development have been promoted by the work Yrjö Engeström's team at the Centre for Activity Theory and Developmental Work Research (CATDWR) at the University of Helsinki, and Mike Cole at the Laboratory of Comparative Human Cognition (LCHC) at the University of California San Diego campus.
+In recent years, the implications of activity theory in organizational development have been the focus of researchers at the Centre for Activity Theory and Developmental Work Research (CATDWR), now known as CRADLE, at the University of Helsinki, as well as Mike Cole at the Laboratory of Comparative Human Cognition (LCHC) at the University of California San Diego.